kcartlidge/mfw-books-db/README.md

 - Free tier: 1,000 requests per day
 - No authentication required for basic queries
 - No per-second rate limit specified
+- **We hit Google Books API twice per book**
+    - The first queries the book details by ISBN
+    - The second queries again by the fetched Google Books ID
+        - This provides better genres, publisher, and page count
+        - There's a `--single-hit` option to disable this

 ## Program Rate Limiting